 Hello Reader,

 What is IrishCycle.com?
 At its core, IrishCycle.com is independent journalism covering the resurgence of cycling in Ireland.
 It’s basically an online newspaper covering news and analyses of cycling and related issues.
-There are others other there already focused on cycling as a sporting activity, so, IrishCycle.com covers mainly cycling as a means of transport and greenways.
+There are others already focused on cycling as a sporting activity, so, IrishCycle.com covers mainly cycling as a means of transport and greenways.

-When most media outlets can only scratch the surface on cycling and related issues, IrishCycle.com’s goal is to use a journalistic backing to give the issues the space and detail needed.
+When most media outlets can only scratch the surface on cycling and related issues, IrishCycle.com’s goal is to use journalistic backing to give the issues the space and detail needed.

 IrishCycle.com is edited by me, Cian Ginty.
 I’ve had freelance work published in nearly every national newspaper in the Republic of Ireland as well as a few magazines and a number of national and international online publications.
 My training is also in journalism, with a BA (Hons) in Journalism from Dublin City University, and HDip in Print Journalism from Ballyfermot College of Further Education (BCFE).